-As a financial institution, there are a slew of things to consider when bringing on a new technology partner - especially for something as complex as appointment scheduling.
-Though the idea of booking an appointment seems simple (after all, it’s just adding an appointment to a staff member’s calendar, right?) - there is so much more than meets the eye when it comes to enterprise appointment scheduling.
+Banks and credit unions have a slew of considerations when onboarding a new technology partner - especially for something as complex as banking scheduling software.
+Though the idea of booking an appointment seems simple (after all, it’s just adding an appointment to a staff member’s calendar, right?) - there is so much more than meets the eye when it comes to enterprise appointment scheduling, and integrating with existing systems and processes.
 From multiple locations, staff members, and time zones to security compliance and accessibility guidelines - having the right booking solution in place goes well beyond a basic calendar function.

-To find the ideal appointment scheduling software, financial institutions should evaluate four key areas, including information security, accessibility, analytics, and a Microsoft Outlook/Office 365 integration.
-If you’re in the financial industry, here’s what you need to consider:
+To find the ideal banking scheduling software, financial institutions should evaluate four key areas: information security, accessibility, analytics, and a Microsoft Outlook/Office 365 integration.

 1. Information security

-Information security (InfoSec) is of the utmost importance for highly regulated financial institutions.
+Information security (InfoSec) is of utmost importance for highly-regulated financial institutions.
 InfoSec is defined as the processes and tools used to keep data safe from modification, inspection, disruption, or destruction.
 Data breach costs are among the highest in the financial industry, and breaches also lead to a high churn rate in customer base.
-For banks and credit unions working with sensitive information like bank account numbers and social security numbers, keeping customers’ information secure is critical for customer satisfaction and loyalty.
-Aside from the commitment to your customers, there are also regulations that financial institutions must adhere to.
+For institutions managing sensitive information like bank account numbers and social security numbers, keeping customers’ information secure is critical for customer satisfaction and loyalty.
+Aside from the commitment to your customers, there are also regulations to which financial institutions must adhere.

 In the US, there are several guidelines outlined by federal law that financial institutions need to comply with.
 Additionally, banks and financial institutions operating in the EU have to adhere to the General Data Protection Regulation (GDPR).
 Being GDPR-compliant includes processes like requiring consent for data processing, anonymizing data for privacy, providing data breach notifications, and much more.